clamsproject/wfe-pipeline-runner/README.md

 ### 3. Running the pipeline script

-We can now run the `pipeline.py` script and we can run it in two ways:
+We can now run the `run_pipeline.py` script and we can run it in two ways:

-1. From the Docker host, where the CLAMS services are all running in there own containers and we access them from the host.
+1. From the Docker host, where the CLAMS services are all running in their own containers and we access them from the host.
 2. From a container, where the pipeline code is running in its own container and we first connect to that container.

 #### 3.1.
 Running from the docker host

 The pipeline script uses the automatically generated configuration files `config.yml` and `docker-compose.yml` to figure out what services are available.
-You give it a MMIF file as a parameter and optionally a list of services, if no services are given then a default pipeline of services will be created from all available services, ordered on port number (which reflects the order in the original configuration script.
+You give it a MMIF file as a parameter and optionally a list of services, if no services are given then a default pipeline of services will be created from all available services, ordered exactly as in the original configuration script.

 Use -h to see the available options and arguments: